Fairytale party games

-Well the Royal wedding was a true fairy tale for Megan; we saw the dress, the ceremony and the happy couple.
-We didn’t of course see the party afterward but I’m sure it was every bit the fairy tale dream!
+Well, the Royal wedding was a true fairy tale for Megan; we saw the dress, the ceremony and the happy couple.
+We didn’t, of course, see the party afterwards but I’m sure it was every bit the fairytale dream!

-If you prefer to leave the entertainment up to the professionals see our ‘Fairytale Kingdom Adventure Challenge party’; where your party performer will lead your trainee Hero’s and Heroines through fun and games fit for every prince and princess; complete with songs, puppets, riddles and game straight from a magical Kingdom of Fairy tales.
-See here for information on the ‘Fairy tale Kingdom Adventure Challenge’ children’s party.
+If you prefer to leave the entertainment up to the professionals see our ‘Fairytale Kingdom Adventure Challenge party’; where your party performer will lead your trainee Hero’s and Heroines through fun and games fit for every prince and princess; complete with songs, puppets, riddles and game straight from the magical Kingdom of Fairytales.
+See here for information on the ‘Fairytale Kingdom Adventure Challenge’ children’s party.